panaversity/learn-agentic-ai/01_ai_agents_first/28_managed_rag_service/README.md

 # Stage 29 – Managed (Agentic) RAG with OpenAI Vector Stores

 This lesson teaches the Retrieval-Augmented Generation (RAG) basics and then shows how to skip running your own database by using OpenAI’s hosted vector stores.
 We use the Agent SDK’s `FileSearchTool`, which turns retrieval into a tool the agent can call on demand.

 Think of it as “Agentic RAG”: the agent decides when to fetch facts, then blends them into its answer.

-The whole lesson stays in Python and Chainlit, written in grade 7 English.
+The whole lesson stays in Python and Chainlit.

 ## Quick Concept Check